MichalOpoka/ecfr/cfr/title-08-Aliens-Nationality/chapter-I-Department-Homeland-Security/subchapter-B-Immigration-Regulations/part-274a-Control-Employment-Aliens/subpart-B-Employment-Authorization/section-274a.12.md

 ##### § 274a.12 Classes of aliens authorized to accept employment. #####

-Link to an amendment published at 81 FR 82491, November 18, 2016.Link to an amendment published at 81 FR 92312, December 19, 2016.
+Link to an amendment published at 82 FR 5289, January 17, 2017.

 (a) *Aliens authorized employment incident to status.* Pursuant to the statutory or regulatory reference cited, the following classes of aliens are authorized to be employed in the United States without restrictions as to location or type of employment as a condition of their admission or subsequent change to one of the indicated classes.
 Any alien who is within a class of aliens described in paragraphs (a)(3), (a)(4), (a)(6)-(a)(8), (a)(10)-(a)(15), or (a)(20) of this section, and who seeks to be employed in the United States, must apply to U.S. Citizenship and Immigration Services (USCIS) for a document evidencing such employment authorization.
 USCIS may, in its discretion, determine the validity period assigned to any document issued evidencing an alien's authorization to work in the United States.